What Is HIV?

-Research shows that the earlier the HIV is detected, the sooner the ART therapy can be started, and better is the viral load control and hence, the quality of life.
+Research shows that the earlier the HIV is detected, the sooner the ART therapy can be started, and the better will be the viral load control and hence, the quality of life.
 So, regular testing for HIV is important.
 Knowing your HIV status is also necessary to prevent spreading the infection to others.

-- Antigen/ antibodies test (Combo test): This test detects not only the antibodies produces by the body in response to the virus, but also the p24 antigen which is a part of the virus itself.
-So, it is reliable when done one month after the exposure as p24 are present in blood in high concentrations few weeks after exposure.
+- Antigen/Antibodies Test (Combo Test): This test detects not only the antibodies produced by the body in response to the virus but also the p24 antigen, which is a part of the virus itself.
+So, it is reliable when done one month after the exposure as p24 is present in blood in high concentrations a few weeks after exposure.

-- HIV nucleic acid test (RNA PCR): This test detects the actual viral load.
-It is an expensive test that is not routinely ordered for screening purposes but to detect the rate of replication of the virus in HIV positive persons.
-This test is reliable as early as from 10 days post-exposure.
+- HIV Nucleic Acid Test (RNA PCR): This test detects the actual viral load.
+It is an expensive test that is not routinely ordered for screening purposes but to detect the rate of replication of the virus in HIV-positive persons.
+This test is reliable as early as 10 days post-exposure.

-- Apart from sexual abstinence, the only sure way to prevent sexually transmitted diseases including HIV is mutual monogamy (being in a committed relationship).
+- Apart from sexual abstinence, the only sure way to prevent sexually transmitted diseases, including HIV, is mutual monogamy (being in a committed relationship with a single person).